rhdhorchestrator/rhdhorchestrator.github.io/content/blog/developer-experience-detailed.md

 - **GitOps Namespace** - Namespace for GitOps secrets and ArgoCD application creation.
 The default *orchestrator-gitops* complies with the default installation steps of the Orchestrator deployment.
 - **Quay Organization Name** - Organization name in Quay for the published workflow.
 The Tekton pipeline pushes the workflow to this organization.
 - **Quay Repository Name** - Repository name in Quay for the published workflow, which must exist before deploying GitOps.
 The secret created in the GitOps Namespace needs permission to push to this repository.
-- **Enable Persistance** - Check this option to enable persistence for the workflow.
+- **Enable Persistence** - Check this option to enable persistence for the workflow.
 It ensures each workflow persists its instances in a configured database schema, with the schema name matching the workflow ID.
 Persistence is recommended for long-running workflows and to support the Abort operation.
 - **Database properties** - Self-explanatory list of database properties.

 After providing all parameters, click Review, ensure correctness, and then click Create.
 Successful creation leads to: